Unbiased Flooring Information For Homeowners

 Here are some free Carpet Shopping Forms Guides and Durability Charts you can print up and use to help make wise and inform choices.

 Don't Let Carpet Salespeople Make Your Choices

 Most carpet salespeople are afraid they will lose the sale if they try to convince you to spend more money on a better grade of carpet, even if it is the right thing for you to do!
 Take my free Carpet Foot Traffic Test to see what grade of carpet you need to buy.

 Don't Settle for a Lower Grade of Carpet!

 If money is tight, consider doing part of the home now and then do the rest after you save up some more money.
 You must buy the right grade of carpet that can tolerate your level of foot traffic in your home, otherwise it will wear out in a hurry and you will NOT be happy.
 There is no warranty coverage whatsoever if you choose a carpet that is not designed to tolerate your unique level of foot traffic.

 Be Realistic About Your Carpet Choices

-Sadly, way too many homeowners are more concerned about buying a carpet that doesn't show footprints or vacuum marks then they are about selecting a carpet that can withstand their level of foot-traffic.
+Sadly, way too many homeowners are more concerned about buying a carpet that doesn't show footprints or vacuum marks then they are about selecting a carpet that can withstand their level of foot traffic.
 Folks, if you are on a budget and want to get the most value for your money, then finding a carpet that doesn't show foot prints and vacuum marks will limit your choices and therefore should not be a high priority.

-Would you rather not see footprints but have your carpet wear out in a short amount of time?
+Would you rather not see footprints but have your carpet wear out in a short time?
 Start by knowing what grade of carpet will withstand your level of foot traffic.
-Then consider the cost.
+Then consider cost.
 Weigh those two factors out first before you move on to choosing the best color and style that you prefer.
+Learn about Carpet Specifications

 Don't Throw Your Money Away!